Jordan Cove LNG

 The U.S. Department of Energy (DOE) has granted the Jordan Cove Energy Project an export license to allow the export of LNG to Free Trade Agreement (FTA) countries.
 In March 2014, Jordan Cove LNG received a conditional order from the DOE to export LNG to those countries that do not have FTA status with the United States.

-Jordan Cove is completing its pre-filing process with FERC and is expected to file a complete FERC application in the second quarter of 2013.
+Jordan Cove has completed its pre-filing process with FERC and filed a complete FERC application May 2013.
 From the date of filing, it takes approximately 12 to 18 months to receive a FERC Certificate which allows for the construction and operation of the LNG terminal and pipeline to begin.

 Additional permits are required and will be in place prior to FERC authorizing construction to begin.
 These permits include the power plant authorization from the Oregon Department of Energy and other approvals from the U.S. Army Corps of Engineers, U.S. Environmental Protection Agency, U.S. Coast Guard, U.S. Fish and Wildlife Service, National Marine Fisheries Service and other local and state agencies.

 Veresen’s Project Partners